laszlocph/website/index.md

 ## Good to meet you

-Hi I'm Laszlo Fogas, Cloud consultant.
+Hi I'm Laszlo Fogas, Devops consultant.

 The fall of 2016 I set out to start Laszlo Cloud, a consultancy to elevate team cultures through automation and tooling.

-As a former engineer and Director of Engineering I gained perspective to effectively operate on many levels of your organization.
+As a former engineering director I gained perspective to effectively operate on many levels of your organization.
 I feel home in developer advocacy, building CI/CD pipelines and Cloud infrastructure, up to stakeholder management.
 This gives me the secret sauce for driving the DevOps transition.
 I believe if technology and project management is backing up each other, change is possible.

 ![Laszlo Fogas](laszlo.jpg){:width="25%"}